Harry Cole (journalist): Career

 Paul Staines hired Cole initially as an intern for his right-wing website Guido Fawkes due to his involvement in EUSAless.
 His first major story was coverage of the United Kingdom parliamentary expenses scandal in 2009.
 Cole reported that Guido Fawkes made most of its money through selling stories to newspapers but this revenue stream dwindled after the Leveson Inquiry so he later became a diarist in the tabloid newspapers The Daily Star Sunday in 2012 and The Sun on Sunday in 2013.
 During his time at Guido Fawkes, he was also a contributing editor for The Spectator.
 He left Guido Fawkes in 2015 to become the Westminster Correspondent for The Sun.
 Cole then moved to The Mail on Sunday in 2018 as deputy political editor before returning to The Sun and replacing Tom Newton Dunn as its political editor in 2020.

 Cole's stories include the then Health Secretary Matt Hancock's extramarital affair with his aide Gina Coladangelo and their breaking of COVID-19 social distancing restrictions in 2021 which won Scoop of the Year at the British Journalism Awards.
 In September 2022, it was announced that Cole and fellow journalist James Heale would be writing a book about the British Conservative Party politician Liz Truss who had recently become prime minister after winning the July–September 2022 Conservative Party leadership election called Out of the Blue.
 It was published in November 2022.
 Out of the Blue was named as The Sunday Times political book of the year.
+In 2023, the New Statesman named Cole as one of the 50 most influential right-wing figures in the UK.

+He hosted Never Mind the Ballots, a weekly politics show by The Sun between March 2024 and June 2025.
+During the night of the 2024 United Kingdom general election, he presented The Sun's coverage of the election, previously interviewing both Rishi Sunak and Keir Starmer on the special Never Mind the Ballots episode "Election Showdown".
+Cole left his role as political editor to become the editor-at-large of the US edition of The Sun in June 2025.
+He was succeeded by Jack Elsom who had been the newspaper's chief political correspondent since 2021.

+In September 2025, Cole interviewed Peter Mandelson amid the controversy surrounding his relationship with sex offender Jeffrey Epstein.